Processed World

-Processed World is an anti-capitalist, anti-authoritarian magazine focused on the oppressions and absurdities of office work, which, at the time the magazine began, was becoming automated.
+Processed World was an anti-capitalist, anti-authoritarian magazine focused on the oppressions and absurdities of office work, which, at the time the magazine began, was becoming automated.
 The magazine was founded by Chris Carlsson, Caitlin Manning, and Adam Cornford in 1981.
 No new issues have been produced since 2005.

 The print magazine was widely distributed to and read by office workers in Downtown San Francisco during the years the print magazine was published from 1981 to 1994.

 Publication history

 Processed World began publication in April 1981 and was printed on an irregular basis, approximately quarterly to semi-annually until Winter 1992.
 There were 32 published printed issues.

 There have subsequently been three more issues published on the Internet — number 33 in 1995, and two more issues, one in 2000 and one in 2005.
 These last two issues are numbered 2.001 and 2.005.
 All of the issues of the magazine are now available online.